In-House Social Media Managers

 Clip Identification

-Analyze long-form content to identify the segments with the highest viral potential based on hook strength, emotional peaks, quotable moments, and topic relevance to trending formats.
-For example, a 45-minute webinar might yield 12 potential clips, ranked by predicted short-form engagement based on niche format data.
+Analyze long-form content to identify segments with strong short-form potential based on hook strength, emotional peaks, quotable moments, and topic relevance to current formats.
+For example, a webinar might yield several clips ranked by clarity, standalone value, and fit for short-form pacing.

 Platform-Specific Adaptation

-Repurpose each extracted clip for TikTok, Reels, and Shorts with platform-native hooks, caption styles, and CTA placement.
-A clip that works as a fast-paced tutorial snippet on TikTok becomes a polished visual story on Reels and a search-optimized educational short on YouTube.
+Repurpose each extracted clip for TikTok and Reels with platform-native hooks, caption styles, and CTA placement.
+A clip that works as a fast-paced tutorial snippet on TikTok becomes a polished visual story on Reels.
 Each adaptation feels native to its platform, not like a cropped long-form excerpt.

 Format Mapping

-Map extracted clips to proven short-form formats that work in your niche: quote cards, mini-tutorials, reaction clips, behind-the-scenes moments, and highlight reels.
-The system suggests the best format for each clip based on content type and performance patterns.
-A CEO interview segment might map best to a "hot take" format, while a product demo maps to a tutorial format.
+Map extracted clips to short-form formats that fit your niche: quote cards, mini-tutorials, reaction clips, behind-the-scenes moments, and highlight reels.
+The system suggests a format based on content type and observed performance patterns.
+A CEO interview segment might map to a "hot take" format, while a product demo maps to a tutorial format.

 Production Multiplier